Led By the Children

 Beyond One Child, Sharing Hope For All

-Within three years, our mission evolved rapidly, as we aspire to preserve life and sight for all children with eye cancer around the world.
+Our mission evolved rapidly, as we aspire to preserve life and sight for all children with eye cancer around the world.
 We pursue this ultimate goal by building sustainable local capacity to deliver the best possible medical and supportive care.

 Our strength lies in our unique worldwide collaboration of health care professionals, parents and survivors, scientists and others concerned about retinoblastoma.
 All our activities are motivated by a desire to promote the complete wellbeing of each child, adult survivor and their family.